harishmohan83/text-util-service/README.md

 # text-util-service #
-Text Util Service has apis to support creation, read and deletion of text.
+Text Util Service has apis to support create, read and deletion of text.
 It also provide an api to fetch sample json data.
 The service uses an in-memory cassandra database.
 > **Warning: The data won't be persisted to disk **</br></br>
 Api Specification is available here **https://text-util-service-specifications-1.api-docs.io/1.0/util/read-text**